coders-school/stl/module3/02_iterators.en.md

 ___

-### "The poorest" iterators, that is input and output
+### "The poorest" iterators: input and output

-Input iterator: eg comes from stream `std::istream`, that is known to us `std::cin`.
+Input iterator comes e.g. from stream `std::istream`, that is known to us as `std::cin`.
 Once loaded, the data disappears, we cannot read it again.
 We can only go through the data once.
-In other words, as soon as we read a given data, our operator is immediately incremented.
+In other words, as soon as we read given data, our operator is immediately incremented.

 ```C++
 int a;